apocaliss92/scrypted-advanced-notifier/README.md

 - Ntfy
 - Homeassistant push notifications
 - Pushover
+- Telegram

   It's useful to use Pushover or NTFY as notifiers storage, in combination with a homeassistant or NVR one, setting its priority to the lowest.
 This will allow to have a rich notification and also to store it on another notifier.
-This because notifiers such as pushover or ntfy do not have a nice support to actions.
+This because notifiers such as pushover, ntfy or telegram do not have a nice support to actions.
 Following parameters are required to successfully send notifications

 - `Scrypted token`: Token stored on the scrypted entity on homeassistant
 - `NVR url`: Url pointing to the NVR instance, should be accessible from outside